kristiansigston/kristian-sigston-take-home-test/README.md

 ## Canidiate Notes

+to run tests run the command "npm test"

+### Libraries/Testing
+Add further tests
+Using jest and react-testing-library

+Add ESLint/Prettier for code auto format to local code styles Add typescript for help with autocomplete/type checking

-### Refactors
+### With extra time
-* Move some of the items to their own components
-* Create new components pasing in the text/title as a property
+There are a number of things I would like to add/refactor.
 * Get intl month names
 * investigate date comparison libraries for existing helper functions
 * investigate changing between currencies

-### Libraries/Testing
-Add tests
-Using jest and react-testing-library

-Add ESLint/Prettier for code auto format to local code guidelines

-Add typescript for help with autocomplete/type checking

-### With extra time

-There are a number of things I would add/refactor.
-I would add more components and try to reduce the complexity of the main component I would achieve this by removing logic from within the component.
-I appreciate I have added logic in to the components too... with limited time I did not get a chance to get the testing phase.
+* break down some of the larger more components and try to reduce the complexity of the main component
+* I would achieve this by removing logic from within the component.
+I appreciate I have added logic in to the components too... with
+* limited time I did not get a chance to get the testing phase.
 Not even the refactor phase.
-I would add in the flex box using a media query (with the provided break points) to make the values responsive.
+* I would add in the flex box using a media query (with the provided break points) to make the values responsive.
-Work out why the line-height in the Valuation is different Add Husky or other pre/post commit hook to auto run tests and linitng checks before commits
+* Work out why the line-height in the Valuation is different
+* Add Husky or other pre/post commit hook to auto run tests and linting checks before commits

-Add API requests directly in the component with getServerSideProps() (nextjs) Add a nicer loading screen while waiting for API requests
+* Add API requests directly in the component with getServerSideProps() (nextjs)
+* Add a nicer loading screen while waiting for API requests
+* Investigate and upgrade all the packages with exploitable vulnerabilities

 ### UX UI Changes.
 I can see very little of the app to consider UI/UX changes without seeing the